• Home

 I’m a husband and father of three, and have been married for ten years.
 I love coffee, going to the beach, books, and power-lifting.
 Before moving into professional counselling and psychotherapy, I spent the past decade in pastoral ministry.
 Earlier in my journey, I played semi-professional rugby league and worked in cabinetmaking and carpentry.

 A commitment to deep presence, emotional transformation, and the unfolding of authentic connection—within individuals, couples, and systems—is at the heart of my approach.
-I work experientially and relationally, informed by attachment theory, affective neuroscience, and the sacredness of the human journey.
+I work experientially and relationally, informed by attachment theory, affective neuroscience, and an appreciation for the depth and sacredness of the human journey.

 Clients can expect a therapeutic space that is warm, welcoming, and deeply respectful of their unique story.
-I offer a relational and collaborative presence, meeting each person with attunement and compassion, and walking alongside them at a pace that feels safe, grounded, and honouring of their inner world.
+I offer a collaborative and relational presence, meeting each person with attunement and compassion, and walking alongside them at a pace that feels safe, grounded, and honouring of their inner world.

-Rather than focusing solely on symptoms, our work seeks to move beneath the surface, toward what hurts and longs to be heard: disconnection, loss, unmet needs, and the deeper questions of identity, belonging, and meaning.
-My intention is to help you not only cope with what life has asked of you but to experience real transformation—toward greater emotional freedom, wholeness, and more authentic relationships with yourself and others.
+Rather than focusing solely on symptoms, our work moves beneath the surface, toward what hurts and longs to be heard: disconnection, loss, unmet needs, and the deeper questions of identity, belonging, and meaning.
+My intention is to support you not only in coping with what life has asked of you, but in moving toward genuine transformation—toward greater emotional freedom, a deeper sense of wholeness, and more authentic relationships with yourself and others.

 If you have any questions or if there's something you'd like to know that isn’t covered here, I’d love to hear from you.
 Feel free to reach out to me at ryan@deepertogether.au.